DrSiemer/CodeMerger/README.md

 - **Compact Mode**
     - Click "Compact Mode" to switch to a small, always-on-top copy button
     - The button is colored with your project's assigned color and shows the project name on hover
+    - A warning icon will appear on the button if new files are found
     - A small "W" button is available for copying the wrapped version
     - Double-click the move bar or use the close button to return to the full view